mahendra-shinde/java-performance-optimization/module-07-tools.md

-# Essential Tools for Java Performance Tuning
+# Module 07: Essential Tools for Java Performance Tuning

 Java performance optimization relies on a variety of tools to identify, analyze, and resolve bottlenecks.
 Each tool serves a specific purpose, from profiling CPU and memory usage to simulating load and analyzing garbage collection behavior.
 Below is a detailed overview of the most widely used tools, their features, and best practices for effective usage.